 The carbon footprint of operating a vehicle is primarily linked to its fuel or energy source and how efficiently it utilizes that source during regular use.
 Operational emissions occur when a vehicle burns fossil fuels, whether it’s gasoline or diesel, and releases carbon dioxide (CO2) and other pollutants into the atmosphere.
 Factors such as fuel economy, driving habits, and distance traveled significantly influence the operational emissions of a vehicle.
 Below, we’ll delve into specific vehicles known for their high operational carbon footprints due to factors like excessive fuel consumption or power-hungry engines.

 Toyota Tundra 4×4: This full-size pickup truck is known for its reliability and capability.
-However, the Tundra’s large size and thirsty engine translate to considerable gas consumption and emissions during operation.
+However, the Toyota Tundra’s large size and thirsty engine translate to considerable gas consumption and emissions during operation.

 Nissan Titan XD: Similar to the Tundra, the Titan XD is a heavy-duty pickup with a powerful engine.
 While it’s designed for heavy lifting, it’s also a gas guzzler, resulting in high operational emissions.